sebaderio/book-me-aws-terraform/terraform/applications/README.md

 ### TODO

-- make client app available to clients, add public bucket, there is website option, build a bundle, push to bucket, add dns record pointing to the bucket
 - configure CI/CD with github actions, build docker image, push to registry, maybe trigger deployment automatically
 - Improve logs configuration, add logs saving to relevant services, maybe save in s3 instead of CW
 - configure s3 bucket as a remote state